zirangu/zirangu/README.md

 ### ::man_technologist: About Me :

-I am currently pursuing a dual-degree bachelor engineering program with Colby College and Columbia University, currently in my junior year at Columbia University majoring in Operations Research.
+I am currently pursuing a dual-degree bachelor engineering program with Colby College and Columbia University, now in my junior year at Columbia University majoring in Operations Research.

 - :bulb: Building my skills in data science, operations research and financial engineering.
 - :books: I love reading about philosophy.